Estate Planning

 There is no inheritance tax in Arizona either.
 That should alleviate some concerns you may have about passing down assets to your heirs without a financial burden.

-While Arizona residents are fortunate to have no estate or inheritance taxes, it is still important to plan for the future.
-Proper estate planning can guarantee that your assets will be shared and distributed correctly and provide peace of mind for you and your loved ones.
+While Arizona residents are fortunate to have no estate or inheritance taxes, it is still important to plan.
+Proper estate planning ensures the correct distribution of your assets and provide peace of mind for you and your loved ones.
 In addition, there is no federal inheritance tax to worry about.

 Why Do You Still Need Estate Planning?

-Even though there is no inheritance tax in Arizona, gift taxes, or Arizona estate tax, you still need to protect your assets.
+Even without inheritance tax in Arizona, gift taxes, or Arizona estate tax, you still need to protect your assets.
 There is no need to expose yourself to additional expenses that can occur when you pass down your assets.

 At Asset Preservation Wealth and Tax, we look at the lack of inheritance tax in Arizona as just one piece of the puzzle.
 We also consider potential income taxes and expenses like probate when planning an estate for clients.